Range Safety Brief will be issued on the 1000-yard line at 0800.

 Targets are limited to paper, wood, plastic, and approved ballistic steel.

-IMPORTANT NOTE: Please ensure your target stands can withstand the wind on the Ironman range.
+IMPORTANT NOTE: Please ensure your target stands can withstand the wind on the Range 1.
 If your target falls over because it’s not properly anchored, you will have to wait until the next cold time to make corrections.

 • Ballistic steel targets must be a minimum of 3/8" thick and constructed of AR-500 steel.

-• All steel targets must be mounted or hung with a forward cant to deflect all bullet fragments towards the ground.
+• All steel targets must be mounted or hung with a forward cant or the ability to react / rebound with a bullet hit so as to deflect all bullet fragments towards the ground.

-RSOs will inspect steel targets to ensure these requirements are met.
-If they are not, you will not be permitted to use those steel targets on the Ironman range.
+• RSOs will inspect steel reactive targets to ensure these requirements are met.
+If they are not, you will not be permitted to use those steel targets on Range 1.

-Minimum engagement distances for portable ballistic steel targets:
+Minimum engagement distances for portable ballistic steel reactive targets:

 • Pistol - 10 yards (No pistol magnum calibers, FN 5.7 or +P ammo on steel)